-"Of all the natural phenomena pecu-iar to the Rocky mountain region, none more strange or terrible than the cabin where a man signaled to them to stop.
-With his head tied up in a bundle of mufflers he rushed out and handed the driver a piece of paper on which was driver a piece of paper on of you.
-Don't talk outside here.

-"Of course no time was lost in get-ting under the cover and putting the horses in the stable.
-But they were a little late, for in less than an hour the whole party were sick with violent coughs and fever.
-Before the next coughs and fever.
+"Of all the natural phenomena pecu- 1 mond dust in the sunshine.
+Still the as much as \$30,000,000 a year might safemond dust in the subshine.
+Suil the people drove on until they came to a cabin where a man signaled to them to stop.
+With his head tied up in a bundle of muffiers he rushed out and handed the driver a piece of paper on which was dritten: 'Come into the house quick or the storm will kill all ting under the cover and putting the horses in the stable.
+But they were a little late, for in less than an hour the nucle late, for in less than an hour the whole party were sick with violent coughs and fever.
 Before the next morning one of the women died with all the symptoms of pneumonia.
 The oth-ers were violently ill of it, but managed to pull through after long sickness.

-"I seen you people driving along the road long before you got to my house, and I knowed you didn't know what you were drivin' through,' said the man, as soon as the surviving members of as soon as the surviving members of the party were able to talk.
+"'I seen you people driving along the road long before you got to my house, and I knowed you didn't know what you were drivin' through.' said the man, as soon as the surviving members of the party were able to talk.
 That stuff ye seen in the air is small pieces of ice, froze so cold it goes clear down into your lungs without melting.
-If any man stayed out a few hours without man stayed out a tew hours without his head covered up he would be sure to dia.
+If any man stayed out a few hours without man stayed out a tew nours without his head covered up he would be sure to die.
 One winter, about eight years ago, it cleaned out a whole Indian tribe across the Wyoming line.
 They are more afraid of it than they are of rattlesnakes.
-That's the reason they call it the "white death."""-American Magazine.
+That's the reason they call it the "white death."""-American Me essina